 No climbable items or objects within the pool area to allow climbing the pool fence; such as washing lines, barbeques, chairs, tables, ladders, toys or pot plants.

 Disclaimer: Our PoolSS Mini Pool Safety Checklist is a guide only, and does not constitute acknowledgment or approval of compliance or safety.
-We recommend you Book A Free Inspection with our pool safety inspector to carry out an inspection confirming if your pool is compliant.
+We recommend you Book An Inspection with our pool safety inspector to carry out an inspection confirming if your pool is compliant.